 Findings of ATRT1

 ATRT1 found significant concern across the community about the way in which issues were identified for Board consideration, how and why particular decisions were taken, and how the outcomes were conveyed to stakeholders.
 ATRT1 also found that the Board’s deliberations were infrequently based on codified procedures or requirements, but rather were driven by organizational conventions based merely on precedent.
-This lack of clarity about the distinction between policy and executive function (or “implementation” or “organizational administrative function”) fed confusion in the community about whether the Board and staff were acting in their proper capacity.
+This lack of clarity about the distinction between policy and "executive function" (or “implementation” or “organizational administrative function”) fed confusion in the community about whether the Board and staff were acting in their proper capacity.

 ATRT1 Recommendation 6